kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Halfway through functional programming section of FCC.
 Being absent for a week after finishing my TicTacToe project wasn't a very good move.
 Very tempted to start on another project but think I should finish up these front 2 sections of FCC first!

 **Link to work:**

+### Day 45: 15th November Thursday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Finished the functional programming section!

+**Link to work:**

+### Missed A Day : 16th November Friday, 2018

+### Missed A Day : 17th November Saturday, 2018

+### Missed A Day : 18th November Sunday, 2018

+### Missed A Day : 19th November Monday, 2018

+### Day 46: 20th November Tuesday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Completed the last Responsive project - a technical documentation page.
+Now I'm officially done with the first 2 certificates!
+Moving on to the Front End Libraries, completed the Sass segment today.
+Sass is so useful, but the thing that makes it hard to use is how you're required to add the source files in.

+**Link to work:**

+### Day 47: 21st November Wednesday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Started on the React part of FCC Today!
+Also tried finishing up some Udemy courses but wasn't very productive.

+**Link to work:**

+### Day 48: 22nd November Thursday, 2018

+**Today's Progress:** NodeJS Course

+**Thoughts:** Returned to the NodeJS Udemy course today.
+Since I'm pretty aimless with my programming recently, shall aim to finish this course for now, and then maybe I shall start my next project with it.

+**Link to work:**